Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/How to run a campaign in Wildemount.md

 The [[Clovis Concord]] is a republic of city-states lining the [[Menagerie Coast]], the westernmost shore of [[Wildemount]].
 This tropical region is rich with history and known for a lively, free-spirited culture that contrasts sharply with [[Wildemount]]’s other, politically narrow-minded nations.

-Campaigns set on the [[Menagerie Coast]] are often nautical, exploring the conflict between the law of the [[Clovis Concord]] and the chaos of [[the Revelry]] pirates.
+Campaigns set on the [[Menagerie Coast]] are often nautical, exploring the conflict between the law of the [[Clovis Concord]] and the chaos of [[The Revelry]] pirates.
 They can also investigate the jungles that line the coast and the ancient ruins hidden within their verdant boughs.

 ### [[Tribes of Shadycreek Run]]